 Practicum students receive experience and training in the provision of brief psychotherapy, which comprises approximately 50 percent of their time at the UCC.
 In addition, students have the opportunity to gain clinical experience in a range of activities (based on client availability and need) including:

 - Intake Assessment: Weekly intake interviews and written reports with new clients

-- Individual Psychotherapy: Mostly time-limited therapy, with one to two long-term cases
+- Individual Psychotherapy: Primarily time-limited therapy, with one to two long-term cases

 - Couples Counseling: Premarital and traditional counseling/assessment

-- Crisis Management: Crisis intervention and consultation for APU students and faculty/staff during assigned walk-in hours
+- Crisis Management: Crisis intervention and consultation for APU community members as needed.

 Supervision and Training

 The UCC utilizes a supervisory team model, in which each trainee has a primary supervisor, and also receives secondary supervision from group co-leaders and other staff.
 Group supervision is provided twice a month, and alternates with didactic training seminars on Friday morning.
-Supervisory issues are handled as a staff team.
+Supervisory issues are handled as a team.

 - Individual Supervision: Practicum students receive 1 hour of individual supervision each week from a licensed psychologist or postdoctoral counselor.
 Other staff are available for additional consultation as needed.
-Practicum students are required to audiotape or videotape all clinical work, and tapes are reviewed in supervision.
+Practicum students are required to videotape their clinical work, and it is reviewed in supervision.

 - Group Supervision and Didactic Training: Practicum students are required to attend a weekly seminar, which provides 1 hour of group supervision and/or didactic training each week.
-Seminars include topical material on a range of clinical issues, diversity training, and case vignettes.
+Seminars include material on a range of clinical and diversity issues.
 Seminars are provided by various staff members, offering exposure to a range of theoretical orientations and expertise.

-- Case Presentations: Each practicum student is required to do two formal case presentations over the training year in the context of practicum seminars.
-Informal case presentations are also expected on a regular basis during group supervision.
+- Case Presentations: Each practicum student is required to do two formal case presentations over the training year.
+One presentation at the end of each semester..

 - Evaluation: Ongoing feedback and communication is highly valued at the UCC.
-Goals are developed with each practicum student at the beginning of the contract year, and progress reports are discussed at midsemester.
+Goals are developed with each practicum student at the beginning of the year.
 Practicum students are formally evaluated at the end of each semester, and given the opportunity to provide feedback to their supervisor and the training director throughout the year.